open-sauced/docs/docs/opensauced-guides/students-guide/students-guide.md

 ### Your Dev Card

 Another fun way to share your open source contributions is through your [Dev Card](../../features/dev-card.md).
 Your Dev Card is a visual representation of your open source contributions.
-It includes your profile picture, name, bio, and a list of your latest contributions.
+It includes your profile picture, name, bio, and the number of your latest contributions.

 ![dev card](../../../static/img/a-dev-card.png)